er2/paraprogramming/README.md

 and are more results oriented.
 It's also intended as in introduction for those looking to get into roles like Data Science, QA,

+Paraprogramming is also intended as an introduction to certain programming concepts.
+Many traditional CS curricula as frontloaded with core programming concepts.
+The problem with this is that if a student bails out in the middle, the skills and knowledge they are left with is not readily transferable.

 ### Novelty

 > Is paraprogramming new?
 Why create a new word for a collection of pre-existing tools and techniques?